American Seniors Now Finding Roommates Online, But Is It Safe?

 However, if you or a loved one intends to start looking through an app for a roommate, you should be aware that senior citizens are a frequent target of financial abuse, and these new apps may not always be in a position to protect them.
 In fact, sometimes the apps or websites take advantage of senior renters.
 For example, the New York Times recounted a case of a Craigslist ad for a New York one-bedroom apartment.
 Prospective renters were invited to fill out applications with personal information, and some did…before it was discovered that the “apartment” actually belonged to another NY resident, who had no idea scammers were using it to steal identities.

 According to the National Adult Protection Services Association (NAPSA), financial abuse of elders in the United States has increased significantly in the past decade.
 NAPSA’s statistics show that one in nine seniors has reported being abused, neglected, or exploited in the past year, and that the rate of financial exploitation is at 5%.
 On top of that, because elder abuse is grossly underreported (i.e., only one in 44 cases of financial abuse actually gets reported), the actual rate of abuse is certainly much higher.

 Tragically, NAPSA’s studies have shown that seniors are three times more likely to die and four times more likely to enter a personal care home after such abuse.
 Do not take a chance!

 If you have any reason to suspect that you or your loved one is being financially abused, you should seek help from a certified elder law attorney immediately.
-The legal team at the Law Offices of Kreisher & Gregorowicz has made it their priority to protect Pennsylvania seniors from all forms of abuse.
+The legal team at Kreisher Marshall & Associates, LLC has made it their priority to protect Pennsylvania seniors from all forms of abuse.
 Call today at (570) 784-5211 and to schedule a free consultation.